eclipse-edc/IdentityHub/system-tests/README.md

 The following test resources are used to run system tests:

-- A set of Private and Public keys for both the external authority and the EDC connector (identity hub owner) e.g. `system-tests/resources/jwt/authority`.
+- A set of Private and Public keys for both the external authority and the EDC connector (identity hub owner) at `system-tests/resources/jwt/authority`.

     ```bash
     # generate a private key